< Previous Next >

 * * *

 “Speaking of what will no longer be private parts,” said one of the women, “you know how some of us like to hang round with nothing on.
 Innocently, usually.
-Well, I plan to go around taking pictures of naked people: babies getting their diapers changed or getting washed; little children running around their homes or splashing in the tub; adults of all ages taking showers and baths, getting physicals at their doctors’ offices, getting prepped for operations at hospitals, having sex with their partners like you were talking about, and skinny-dipping, hanging around clothing-optional resorts—anything.
+Well, I plan to go around taking pictures of naked people: babies getting their diapers changed or getting washed; little children running around their homes or splashing in the tub; adults of all ages taking showers and baths, having sex with their partners like you were talking about, and skinny-dipping, hanging around clothing-optional resorts—anything.

 “There’ll be balls, penises, tits, asses, and vulvas on view, as well as less controversial parts of our anatomy.
 But once your bug gets around, Vassal, attitudes about seeing those will change.
 Nudity will no longer be what it is now.
 These days, especially in this country, there are some prudish taboos around it.
 Those won’t last, and I intend to help them go away.
 People who don’t want to look won’t have to, but I’m sure that most people will look.
 Why not, y’know?”